akladyous/blogposts/posts/sentiment-analysis-using-vader.md

 Sentiment analysis is a powerful tool that businesses can leverage to better understand the overall opinions of their customer, gain insights and make data-driven decisions.

-In this tutorial we will classify text articles using VADER on a dataset from CrowdFlower.
+In this tutorial we will classify text articles using VADER on a dataset from CrowdFlower

 ## Import Libraries